Iliyan31/DevOps-Course-Project/README.md

 The job runs an action for Trivy - a comprehensive and versatile open-source security scanner.
 It is used to scan for vulnerabilities in various areas including container images, file systems, git repositories, kubernetes security risks, etc.
 It is recommended to be used for scanning local container image and other artifacts before pushing to a container registry or deploying the application.

-### Build and publish Docker image
+### Build and Publish Docker image
-A Docker image is build with the help of the src/Dockerfile.
+A Docker image is build with the help of the [Dockerfile](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/src/Dockerfile).
 The image is tagged and then uploaded to DockerHub.

 Secondly, there is a **[workflow](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/.github/workflows/merge-request.yml)** which executes SonarCloud scan on pull request to the main branch.